kplattret/kevinplattret.com/index.md

   that make the Internet a better place for everyone.
 I'm always learning something new.
 </div>

-Most recently, I worked across several teams at Deliveroo since 2016, focusing primarily on making the delivery network more resilient and helping riders get pay as quickly as possible.
+Most recently, I worked across several teams at [Deliveroo](/work) since 2016, focusing primarily on making the delivery network more resilient and helping riders get paid as quickly as possible.

 When I'm not writing [code](https://github.com/kplattret), I have quite a few activities that fight for my attention.
 Among other things I enjoy reading books, exploring the outdoors on my bike or on